rbslandau/ohler_fa/Readme.md

   - 2_data_env.csv: Environmental variables for RDA

-  - 3_spider_identification_30.csv: Data on collection date, genus and additional characteristics of spiders used in ANOSIM, RDA
+  - 3_spider_identification_30.csv: Data about collection date, genus and so on of spiders used in ANOSIM, RDA

-  - 4_no_emergence.csv: Data on time points without emergence of aquatic insects used in HGAM
+  - 4_no_emergence.csv: Data about time points without emergence of aquatic insects used in HGAM

   - 5_biomass_emergence_family_sample.csv: Biomass and abundance of emergent aquatic insect families per sample for HGAM